abhaynayar/obsidian/writeups/alles20/README.md

 ```

 Once we get the hash, we base64 decode the contents of an internal file
 called `flag_enc`.
-After decoding, we also need to decrypt the file the
+After decoding, we also need to decrypt the file using
 `bArr` that we calculated earlier.
 Once the file is decrypted, we can see
 that it is written to `map_flag.tmx` and loaded into the world.
 So I wrote
 a script by mostly copying the decompiled code and got the decrypted map